Chart Color Schemes

 Infrastructure

-Scarborough has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Scarborough has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 21 projects that could impact the region.
-Notable ones include White Sands Development, The Dunes Beachfront Residences, Iconic Scarborough, and Myka Residences, with the following list providing more details on those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 21 projects likely affecting the area.
+Notable ones are The Dunes Beachfront Residences, Myka Residences, Iconic Scarborough, and Marbella Beachside.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.